sjbylo/container-workshop/03-build-image-with-app/README.md

 cd flask-vote-app
 ```

 Examine the Dockerfile.
-Look at each Dockerfile directive, e.g. RUN and COPY to see how they build a fresh image from the base image FROM centos.
+Look at each Dockerfile directive, e.g. RUN and COPY etc, to see how a fresh image is built up, layer by layer, on top of the base image FROM centos.
+Each directive creates one new layer in the docker image.

 ```
 cat Dockerfile
 ```

-Build the new image with the following command which will also tag (-t) the new image with the name flask-vote-app:latest.
-Don't forget the '.' which means build using the current working firectory.
+Build the new image with the following command.
+This command will also tag (-t) the new image with the name _flask-vote-app:latest_.
+Don't forget the '.' which means build using the files in the current working firectory (our source code).

 ```
 docker build -t flask-vote-app:latest .
 ```

+This might take a few minitues.
+Once it's succesfully completed, then continue.

-Launch your fresh image, forward the port 8080, name the container "vote-app" and remove the container after it is stopped (--rm).
-You should see the python application starting up and then listening.
+Launch your fresh image _flask-vote-app:latest_ with the folowing command.
+The command will make the container accessible on port 8080 (-p), name the container _vote-app_ and remove the container after it has stopped (--rm).
+As in the previous lab, you should see the python application starting up and then listening on port 8080.

 ```
 docker run -it --rm -p 8080:8080 --name=vote-app flask-vote-app:latest
 ```

-As in the previous labs, test your running container.
+As in the previous labs, test your app but this time it's running in a container.

 ```
 curl http://localhost:8080/